 FRIDAY: SNOWSHOEING HUNGARIAN FALLS

-Get ready for a day of snowshoeing and fuel up with a cup of joe and a grab-and-go breakfast burrito bowl from 5th & Elm in downtown Houghton before heading north across the bridge to Hungarian Falls.
+Get ready for a day of snowshoeing and fuel up with breakfast at Armando's Restaurant before heading north across the bridge to Hungarian Falls.

 Hungarian Falls is an impressive series of three major cascades with a number of smaller ones along Dover Creek in Tamarack City.
 The falls range from 20 feet to a spectacular 60-70 foot plunge over a conglomerate cliff face.